-These hardy, adaptable plants exhibit very few problems under most conditions.
+The hardy, adaptable butterfly bush exhibits very few problems under most conditions.
 In sandy soils, they may be plagued by nematodes.
-In swampy conditions, they will develop root rot and die.
-In cases of extreme drought, Buddleia can attract spider mites.

 In cool climates with extended periods of rain and dampness, downy mildew can develop on some cultivars (particularly those with very hairy leaves that retain moisture).

 Root rot and drought stress can both be treated by a change in conditions.
 For root rot, till and amend the soil with peat, coco coir, sand and/or vermiculite to lighten it and improve air circulation.
-Alternately, you may wish to move the shrub to a better environment.
+Alternatively, you may wish to move your butterfly bushes to a better environment.

 For drought stress, provide an occasional deep soaking.
 Mulch heavily around the trunk (extending to the drip line of the branches) to help the soil retain moisture.

 Pruning back to the ground is another possible solution for problems or pests.
-Because these plants have such a rapid growth habit, an extreme pruning in spring or summer could completely solve your pest or infestation problem and provide you with all new growth in a few short weeks.
+Because butterfly bushes have such a rapid growth habit, extreme pruning in spring or summer could completely solve your pest or infestation problem and provide you with all new growth in a few short weeks.